Image 1 of 1

 ISBN 978-1597112444

-Rob Hornstra and Arnold van Bruggen have been working together since 2009 to tell the story of Sochi, Russia, site of the 2014 Winter Olympics.
-They have returned to the region several times as committed practitioners of "slow journalism", establishing a solid foundation of research and engagement with this small yet incredibly complicated place before it found itself in the glare of international media attention.
-The book focuses on evocative visual accounts of a place where beach tourism rubs shoulders with terrorism, corruption and poverty.
+Rob Hornstra and Arnold van Bruggen have been working together since 2009 to tell the story of Sochi, Russia, the site of the 2014 Winter Olympics.
+They have returned to the region several times as committed practitioners of “slow journalism,” establishing a solid foundation of research and engagement with this small yet incredibly complex place before it found itself in the glare of international media attention.
+This book thus focuses on evocative visual narratives of a place where beach tourism coexists with terrorism, corruption, and poverty.

-Hornstra's photographic approach compiles the best of documentary storytelling with contemporary portraits, found photographs and other visual elements gathered during their travels.
-Since the beginning of their collaboration, The Sochi Project has been published in installments, in book form and online, each focusing on a particular facet of history, geography, people, and their story.
+Hornstra’s photographic approach combines the best of documentary storytelling with contemporary portraits, found photographs, and other visual elements gathered during their travels.
+Since the beginning of their collaboration, the Sochi Project has been published in installments, both in book form and online, each focusing on a particular aspect of the region’s history, geography, people, and their stories.

 Published by Aperture, 2013